Grata Endah Werdaningtyas: Career

 On 10 August 2017, Grata became the director for international security and disarmament in the foreign ministry.
-During her tenure, she oversees Indonesia's non-permanent membership at the United Nations Security Council.
+During her tenure, she oversaw Indonesia's non-permanent membership at the United Nations Security Council, leading the task force established for the purpose.
+She also held several additional positions, such as the supervisor of the Jakarta Center for Law Enforcement Cooperation, Co-chair of the Working Group on Countering Violent Extremism, Global Counter-Terrorism Forum, and Head of Secretariat of the National Coordinating Team for Peacekeeping Mission.

 On 9 September 2020, Grata became the deputy permanent representative at the permanent mission to the United Nations in Geneva with the rank of ambassador.
-Following the election of permanent representative Hasan Kleib as deputy director general of the World Intellectual Property Organization in December that year, Grata assumed duties as the mission's chargé d'affaires until December 2021.
+Following the election of permanent representative Hasan Kleib as deputy director general of the World Intellectual Property Organization in December that year, Grata assumed duties as the mission's chargé d'affaires for approximately thirteen months until December 2021.
+During the COVID-19 pandemic, Grata became the representative of the WHO South-East Asia Region to the Bureau of the Working Group on Amendments to the International Health Regulations.
+She co-authored an article regarding the pandemic with Viroj Tangcharoensathien, Secretary General of International Health Policy Program Foundation.
+Within the United Nations organizations, she was the co-chair of the Working Group on the Strengthening WHO preparedness and response to health emergencies (WGPR) from 2021 to 2022 and Vice Chair of the Working Group on the Amendment to the International Health Regulations (WGIHR) from 2022 to 2023.

 In December 2022, Grata was nominated as ambassador to Laos by President Joko Widodo.
-After passing an assessment by the house of representative's first commission the next month, on 26 June 2023 she officially assumed office.
-She presented her credentials to President Thongloun Sisoulith on 28 September.
+After passing an assessment by the house of representative's first commission the next month, she was sworn in as ambassador on 26 June 2023.
+She arrived in Laos on 2 August 2023 and officially received her duties as ambassador from chargé d'affaires ad interim Rumondang Sumartiani five days later.
+She presented her credentials to president of Laos Thongloun Sisoulith on 28 September.

+On 18 December 2025, Grata was sworn in as the director general of America and Europe.